 These baked egg muffins can be made ahead and kept in the fridge or freezer for busy mornings when you’re short on time.

-Be sure to adjust this recipe as needed and omit ingredients like bacon, onions, cheese, or broccoli if they cause digestive issues for you.
+You may want to adjust this recipe as needed and omit ingredients that may cause digestive issues.

 These burgers are made with ground turkey instead of beef, reducing the amount of total fat and saturated fat in each serving.